pdxrod/clearcut-spring/README.md

 `mysql -u <USERNAME> -p < src/main/resources/schema-all.sql`

-in which case MySQL will ask you for a password).
+and MySQL will ask you for a password).

 You need the Java JDK.
 See https://java.com/en/download/faq/develop.xml.